Lutici: Radgosc (Rethra)

 Thietmar (VI, 23) described Radgosc as a castle (urbs) with three horns (tricornis) and three gates (tres in se continens portas), two of which could be reached by land, while the third and smallest one faced a lake (mare) to the east, supposedly a terrifying sight (horribile visu).
 The castle was surrounded by woodland (silva).
-Inside the castle, there was a wooden temple grounded on animal horns, and in this temple there were idols of several deities, who each had a name engraved and wore helmet and armor, with Zuarasici being the highest deity.
+Inside the castle, there was a wooden temple grounded on animal horns, and in this temple there were idols of several deities, who each had a name engraved and wore a helmet and armor, with Zuarasici being the highest deity.
 Guidons (vexilla) of these deities were stored inside the temple and were only to leave the room during a war.
 Thietmar wrote this when the Lutici were allies of the emperor, an alliance he opposed, and included his Radgosc report with the purpose of advising the Germans against it.
-He also explicitly turned to the reader and advised them to not follow the Lutician cult, but instead adhere to the Holy Bible.
+He also explicitly turned to the reader and advised them not to follow the Lutician cult, but instead adhere to the Holy Bible.

 Adam of Bremen wrote his Gesta Hammaburgensis ecclesiae pontificum when Radgosc was already in decline, and gave a somewhat differing account: according to him, Radgosc, "seat of the idols" (sedes ydolatriae) was surrounded by a deep lake and had nine gates.
-He described Redigast as the superior deity in a large, demonic temple (templum ibi magnum constructum est demonibus, princeps est Redigast), that could be reached by a wooden bridge by those who wanted to sacrifice or ask the oracle.
-12th-century chronicler Helmold largely followed Adam's version.
-The difference in the numbers used by Thietmar ("three", tricornis) and Adam ("nine") might be explained with the symbolic use of these numbers, meant not to accurately describe Radgosc, but rather connect it to the underworld.
+He described Redigast as the superior deity in a large, demonic temple (templum ibi magnum constructum est demonibus, princeps est Redigast), which could be reached by a wooden bridge by those who wanted to sacrifice or ask the oracle.
+12th century chronicler Helmold largely followed Adam's version.
+The difference in the numbers used by Thietmar ("three", tricornis) and Adam ("nine") might be explained by the symbolic use of these numbers, meant not to accurately describe Radgosc, but rather to connect it to the underworld.
 The boar, who according to Thietmar came out of the lake prior to a war to take pleasure in the mud, thereby "terribly shaking and appearing to many", might likewise be a symbol Thietmar used for the devil rather than an actual oracle, in contrast to the horse oracle.

 The location of the former temple of Radgosc is still unknown.
 Theories that Radgosc might have been at Feldberg, Wanzka Abbey or Gnoien were refuted.
 Most theories focus on the area of Mecklenburg-Strelitz, and the Tollensesee in particular.